RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/01_Task.en.md

 ![img](./img/task_num_retry.png "task_number_of_retry")

 ### use javascript expression for condition check
-To determine the success or failure of a Task component Specifies whether to use a javascript expression or a shell script.
+Specifies whether to use a javascript expression or a shell script to determine whether a Task component succeeds or fails.

  - When invalid
  ![img](./img/task_retry_expression_disable.png "task_retry_expression_disable")<br/>
 When disabled, a drop-down list appears to select a shell script.
-The shell script specified here is executed after the Task component has finished executing.
+The shell script specified here is executed after the Task component has finished executing, and returns 0 as success or non-zero as failure. <br/><br/>
-A return value of 0 indicates success, and a non-zero value indicates failure. <br/><br/>
 If none is specified, the return code of the script specified in __script__ performs the same judgment.

  - When enabled
 ![img](./img/task_retry_expression_enable.png "task_retry_expression_enable")<br/>
 When enabled, you can write javascript expressions.
-The expression entered here is evaluated after the Task component has finished executing.
+The expression you enter here is evaluated after the Task component has finished executing, and a Truthy value indicates success, and a Falsy value indicates failure.
-If it returns a Truthy value, it succeeds.
-A falsy value is considered a failure.

-If both the script name and the javascript expression are not set and only the number of retry value is set, Repeat until the script finishes successfully or reaches the number of times set for retry.
+If both the script name and the javascript expression are not set and you set only the number of retry values, repeat the retry until the script terminates normally or reaches the number of retry settings.

 ### include, exclude

 ![img](./img/include_exclude.png "include, exclude")

-The files generated when the Task component is run on a remote host, such as those specified in output files.
+The files generated when the Task component is run on the remote host remain intact on the remote host unless they are required for further processing, such as specified in output files.
-It remains intact on the remote host unless further processing requires it.

-Therefore, you should check the files that are not required for the subsequent workflow processing (such as the log files output by the application during execution). is specified in __include__.
+Therefore, you should specify in __include__ the files that you want to check for that are not necessary for subsequent workflow processing (such as the log files output by the application during execution).
 When the Task component finishes executing, it is copied to the WHEEL server and can be viewed in the Files area.

-__include__ can be a directory name, glob ( wildcard ), etc.
-You can also specify __exclude__ to exclude downloads.
+__include__ can be a directory name, a glob (wildcard), etc., but __exclude__ can be used to exclude downloads.

 For example, suppose you specify `*.txt` for __include__ and `foo.txt` for __exclude__, and foo.txt, bar.txt, baz.txt are generated at the end of execution.
 Only two files, bar.txt and baz.txt, are actually copied to the WHEEL server.